dclive/H310MA20r1/README.md

 **Tested macOS**

-* Monterey 12.2 (21D49) with OpenCore .77 1/10/2022
+* Monterey 13.0 (21D49) with OpenCore .85 10/25/2022
-* Using OpenCore Aux Tools to update to OpenCore .84 works flawlessly.
-Use the attached EFI and immediately update to OC84 and update associated KEXTs that OCAT wants to update; it works fine.
+* Using OpenCore Aux Tools to update to OpenCore .vLatest works flawlessly.
+Use the attached EFI and immediately update to OC85 and update associated KEXTs that OCAT wants to update; it works fine.
-* MacOS 12.5.1 works well either as an upgrade or as an initial install.
+* MacOS 13 works well either as an upgrade or as an initial install.

 **Hardware**